eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 > **Definition:** Fix the sincere state $P_0$ (every voter, including the coalition, votes honestly), and define $R(P_0)$ as the set of states $Q$ the coalition can produce by chaining simple manipulations admissible by the one-way push lemma--treating $P_0$ itself as the ground truth, independently of what the one-way push lemma would allow at intermediate nodes.
 A **complex manipulation** is a state $Q\in R(P_0)$ with $f(Q)\succ f(P_0)$.

-Though we have so far avoided talking about "margins", or specific profiles, it is worth considering that perspective here for intuitive purposes.
-We can imagine this as moving from $P_0$ to $Q$ through the coalition choosing to insincerely vote in various ways, changing the margins enough to reorder the matchups, or perhaps to flip some matchups which start out "favorable" to the coalition to be "unfavorable".
-We do not require that lies cannot be "undone", so long as at no point are the margins more favorable to the coalition than in $P_0$.

-For example, if $A\to B$ is a sincere 71%-margin matchup--favoring the coalition who prefers $A\succ B$--in $P_0$, any intermediate margins can land anywhere from 71% for $A$ down to however far the coalition can force it toward $B$--including landing right back at 71% for $A$, by completely undoing all the lies.
-We only require that at no point can the margin be more than 71% for $A$.
+To return to the tug-of-war analogy, we can imagine a complex manipulation as a series of strategic slackenings that can potentially be "undone", so long as the overall balance never favors the coalition more than in the sincere state (only requiring not being able to "pull harder" than in the ground truth state<d-footnote>For example, if $A\to B$ is a sincere 71%-margin matchup--favoring the coalition who prefers $A\succ B$--in $P_0$, any intermediate margins can land anywhere from 71% for $A$ down to however far the coalition can force it toward $B$--including landing right back at 71% for $A$, by completely undoing all the lies.
+We only require that at no point can the margin be more than 71% for $A$.</d-footnote>).
+If the coalition can flip "favorable" matchups to be "unfavorable", and potentially bring them back, can some convoluted sequence of manipulations ultimately lead to a better outcome for the coalition?

 > **Definition:** Fix a coalition with preference $A\succ B\succ C$.
 A matchup $w\to \ell$ is **concordant** (with the coalition) if the coalition prefers $w\succ \ell$, and **discordant** otherwise.
 The coalition's sincere ballot is to vote $A\succ B$, $A\succ C$, and $B\succ C$.
 A matchup is concordant exactly when its current winner is the candidate the coalition sincerely votes for in that pair.